kmcgrath88/Mission-to-Mars/README.md

 <!--Built With-->
 ### Built With
-This project was built using the following frameworks:<br>
+This project was built using the following frameworks/libraries:<br>
 * Python
 * Pandas
 * Splinter